conda-forge/conda-forge.github.io/docs/_sources/user/contributing.rst.txt

-.. _becoming_involved:
+.. _Becoming_involved:

 Becoming involved
 *****************

-conda-forge is a community-driven effort of cross-platform packaging and as such relies on volunteers to sustain and improve.
+Conda-forge is a community-driven effort of cross-platform packaging and as such relies on volunteers to sustain and improve.

-Help is always welcome!
-You can contribute e.g. by
+We encourage you to contribute in any way you can and would like!
+You can contribute in many categories such as:

- - contributing new packages (:ref:`dev_contribute_pkgs`)
+ - Contributing new packages (:ref:`dev_contribute_pkgs`)
- - help updating and maintaining packages (:ref:`maintaining_pkgs`)
+ - Help updating and maintaining packages (:ref:`maintaining_pkgs`)
- - suggesting and implementing improvements for our :ref:`infrastructure`
+ - Suggesting and implementing improvements for our :ref:`infrastructure`
- - help :ref:`improve_docs`
+ - Help :ref:`improve_docs`

 .. _improve_docs:

-Improving the documentation
+Improve the documentation
 ===========================

-You can help improve this documentation!
+You can help improving the documentation!
 It is version-controlled in the `conda-forge.github.io repository
 <https://github.com/conda-forge/conda-forge.github.io>`_ on GitHub.
 The source
 text is stored there in `the src/ subdirectory